 Zhu Yuanzhang 朱元璋 is famous as the peasant-turned-rebel who defeated the Mongols and founded the Ming Dynasty in 1368.
 However, prior to tying on a red turban and joining the rebellion, Zhu spent eight formative years as a Buddhist monk.
 It is these years that are the focus of the middle third of the Imperial Tomb Tablet of the Great Ming 大明皇陵之碑.
 Understanding how the Ming founder’s religious beliefs guided his path to the throne is another reason why this text matters.

-(In this 4th section of the Huangling Bei 皇陵碑, Zhu Yuanzhang, having lost his family to the plague and been turned out from his Buddhist temple, has become a wandering monk.
+(In this 5th section of the Huangling Bei 皇陵碑, Zhu Yuanzhang mulls over whether he should become a Red Turban.
 Click here to see the previous section.
 Also – click on any line number to see complete annotations of each section.)